Bali Mandara Toll Road: History

 Bali Mandara Toll Road began construction in March 2012 and was completed in October 2013.
 The road was officially opened on 23 September 2013 by President Susilo Bambang Yudhoyono.
 At the 2013 APEC Summit in Bali, the toll road was passed by several state leaders.
 The toll road undergone a beautification and other adjustments in preparation for the 2022 G20 Bali Summit.

+The toll road is managed by PT Jasamarga Bali Tol, a subsidiary of state-run PT Jasamarga, with support from Indonesia Port Corporation III, the governments of Bali Province and Badung Regency, Angkasa Pura I, Adhi Karya, Hutama Karya, Indonesia Tourism Development Corporation, and Wijaya Karya.

 Names

 The name Bali Mandara was given by President Susilo Bambang Yudhoyono at the inauguration of the toll road on September 23, 2013.
-Mandara itself means Maju, Aman, Damai, dan Sejahtera (progressive, safe, peaceful and prosperous); however, the name considered more political because it is identical with the slogan coined by Governor of Bali at the time Made Mangku Pastika during his tenure.
+Mandara itself means Maju, Aman, Damai, dan Sejahtera (progressive, safe, peaceful and prosperous); however, the name considered more political because it is identical to the slogan coined by Governor of Bali at the time, I Made Mangku Pastika during his tenure.

 In 2018, there was a plan to change the name into I Gusti Ngurah Rai Bridge, to honor local hero I Gusti Ngurah Rai and since the toll road is situated within I Gusti Ngurah Rai International Airport vicinity.